 1.How does Yusoff describe coal as an inhuman force and material expression and how does it affect the living?
 What is the inhuman sociality of fossil fuels that Yusoff writes about?

-She describes a form of kinship between the human and the inhuman sociality of fossil fuels.
-Fossil fuels affect multidisciplinary fields of our lives.
-She tells the example of: “emissions from coal power plants are linked to 80,000 to 150,00 premature deaths in India between 2011 and 2012; “fracking” in the United States adversely affects non-white communities in terms of health impacts, which is to acknowledge that fossil fuels are a necropolitical institution that distributes uneven effects and powers.” (p.
-208) We can see on this example how even the inhuman force creates a uneven distribution of power and thus disadvantages the vulnerable or the intersectionally disadvantaged.
+She describes a form of kinship between the human and the inhuman forces of fossil fuels.
+Fossil fuels affect multidisciplinary fields of our subjectivities, lives, socialities and politics.
+She cites the example that “emissions from coal power plants are linked to 80,000 to 150,00 premature deaths in India between 2011 and 2012; “fracking” in the United States adversely affects non-white communities in terms of health impacts, which is to acknowledge that fossil fuels are a necropolitical institution that distributes uneven effects and powers.”
+(Yusoff 2015, p.
+208) We can see on this example how the inhuman force create an uneven distribution of power and thus disadvantages the vulnerable or the intersectionally disadvantaged.
 It can create illness, social disadvantages, but also working places, great fortunes our even movements against and for it.
-Coal distributed also a change from the colonial politics into the Industrial Revolution.
+Coal fuelled also a change from the colonial politics into the Industrial Revolution.

 It dominated the politics of the states from 1700s to the 1980s. (p.
 216) Coal also created air pollution and specific kind of sicknesses.
-As Yusoff writes: “Coal is a constellation of an intense material expression that is, simultaneously: solar repository, underground physicality, social bond, form of solidarity, modes of communication with geologic time, colonial force, a mode of political subjectification, geomaterial, a form of social and biological reproduction, an expressive sensibility, a sexuate subject, an inhuman and historical force.” (p.
-216) Coal is bounded to us and our globalisation, thinking, philosophy and bodies through a wide kinship.
+Highlighting the multiplicity of effects, Yusoff writes: “Coal is a constellation of an intense material expression that is, simultaneously: solar repository, underground physicality, social bond, form of solidarity, modes of communication with geologic time, colonial force, a mode of political subjectification, geomaterial, a form of social and biological reproduction, an expressive sensibility, a sexuate subject, an inhuman and historical force.” (p.
+216) Coal is boundto us and our globalisation, thinking, philosophy and bodies through being an active force that inhabits us .

 2. How do you understand the idea that coal is a ‘blood knowledge’ and the practice of ‘writing in/of the blood?”
 How is this evident in the bodies and labour practices of coal miners and non-miners?